Warning!

 Since your database is a flat-file, making a backup is now easy as copying the file itself.

-I created a specific module, named sqlitetool (you can find it in download area) to accomplish this task; backups are stored into/retrieved from ZIP files.
+I created a specific module, named sqlitetool (you can find it in downloads) to accomplish this task; backups are stored into/retrieved from ZIP files.

 The same module allowsto cleanup the active database (VACUUM) to free unused space.